javaee/tutorial/src/main/jbake/assets/README.md

 Do you have an idea for the {{site.title}}?
 Do you want to add a section or update an existing section?
 The {{site.title}} is open for contributions.
-Review the following links if want to help.
+Review the following links if you want to help.

 * [How to Contribute to GlassFish and Java EE](https://javaee.github.io/glassfish/how-to-contribute)
 * [Pull Request Acceptance Workflow](https://javaee.github.io/glassfish/pr_workflow)